andreasberg/Arduino-Makefile-ESP/README.md

-# A Makefile for Arduino Sketches
+# A Makefile for Arduino Sketches for ESP-boards

 This is a very simple Makefile which knows how to build Arduino sketches for ESP8266-boards.
 It defines entire workflows for compiling code, flashing it to ESP8266 and even communicating through Serial monitor.
 You don't need to change anything in the Arduino sketches.